AruneshkannanK/Business-card/README.md

 1. A server component for storing and retrieving contact data
 2. More robust AR detection capabilities
 3. Additional security measures for user data
-4. Proper authentication system for user accounts
+4. Proper authentication system for user accounts "# crypto-tracker"